mosatsu/spatial-and-scRNA-seq-analysis-for-patients-with-pulmonary-fibrosis/README.md

 # multimodal-transcriptomics
-This is the shared code actually used in the study entitled "Spatial Transcriptomics Identifies SPARC as a Prognostic Biomarker in Unclassifiable Interstitial Lung Diseases".
+This is the shared code actually used in the study entitled "Spatial Transcriptomics Identifies SPARC as a Prognostic Biomarker in Interstitial Lung Diseases".